devkdenis/portfolio/src/content/updates.md

     projectid: ''

   - date: '2015'
-    title: 'Graduated from Harvard University'
+    title: 'Graduated from Harvard University Graduate School of Design'
-    description: 'This is where I discovered my interests in Computational Design and took several courses involving full-stack web development, database management, design thinking.'
+    description: 'The <a href="https://www.gsd.harvard.edu/" target="_blank">GSD</a> is where I discovered my interests in Computational Design and took courses involving full-stack web development, database management, design thinking.'
     selectprojects: ''
     projectid: ''

   - date: '2010'
-    title: 'Graduated from the University of Florida'
+    title: 'Graduated from the University of Florida School of Architecture'
     description: 'Bachelor’s degree in Architecture'
     selectprojects: ''
     projectid: ''